 MOORE — Andrew Brown lives in Kansas City, but he spends part of most springs in Oklahoma.
 Insurance adjusters, like Brown, go where storms wreak havoc, and that means regular trips to the Sooner state.

 "There are several of us from Kansas City and we joke around about it: What are you doing this spring?
 Well, I’m going to be in Oklahoma.”
 Brown, who works catastrophes for Farmers Insurance, has climbed on a lot of roofs in Moore and the south metro area assessing damage and cutting checks since the May 10 outbreak of hail, wind and tornadoes.
 Living out of a local hotel and using his minivan as an office, Brown will work for three solid weeks before getting a few days off.
 After he finishes up on the south side, Brown expects he will head north to begin working the areas hit by Sunday’s hailstorm.
 It’s an area he visited just last year to assess tornado damage.
 "I’ll probably take a truck north to the Edmond side and take a look at the exact same roofs I did last year,” he said.
 Brown is among a small army of insurance adjusters who have descended on Oklahoma in the wake of the damaging storms.
 State Insurance Commissioner Kim Holland issued an emergency declaration that suspends some licensing requirements for out-of-state adjusters to allow them to get to work immediately.
+On Tuesday, Brown presented Mike and Debbie McKaughan with a check to replace a hail-damaged roof, gutters, carport and a window at their Moore home.
 Ongoing Coverage: May 10 tornadoes

 MORE FROM NEWSOK